-Among patients with recent ACS, use of enzyme inhibitor does not reduce risk of cardiovascular eventNovember 18th, 2013 in Cardiology /
+Among patients with recent ACS, use of enzyme inhibitor does not reduce risk of cardiovascular eventNovember 18, 2013 in Medicine & Health / Cardiology

 Stephen J. Nicholls, M.B.B.S., Ph.D., of the South Australian Health and Medical Research Institute and University of Adelaide, Adelaide, Australia, and colleagues determined the effects of varespladib, a drug that inhibits the enzyme secretory phospholipase A2 on cardiovascular risk in patients with acute coronary syndrome (ACS; such as heart attack or unstable angina).